What is tennis elbow?

 - Pain or burning sensation that radiates from the outside of your elbow to your forearm and back of your hand when you try to grasp or twist something

-- Pain may increase down to your wrist, even at rest.
+- Pain that increases down to your wrist, even at rest

-- Pain may occur even if you try to do simple tasks like turning a doorknob, shaking hands or holding a coffee cup.
+- Pain that occurs even with simple tasks like turning a doorknob, shaking hands or holding a coffee cup

 - Pain worsens with repetitive arm movements